thinesan29/BNTA_Capstone_GroupProject/README.md

 ### RESTful route endpoints

+## How to run

+**Open and run back-end API in IntelliJ:**

+  1. Clone API from GitHub (git@github.com:thinesan29/BTNA_Capstone_Project.git):
+        - In Terminal: `git clone git@github.com:thinesan29/BTNA_Capstone_Project.git`
+  3. Create local database called “movies_api”:
+         -	In Terminal: `createdb movies`
+  4. Download and install IntelliJ
+  5. Open API in IntelliJ
+  6. Run API from `CapstoneBackEndAPIApplication` file:
+        -	Check API is running by opening `http://localhost:8080` on your desktop browser.

 #### To access the program, use `https://localhost:{port}/{endpoint}` - the default port is 8080.

 Each model - Movie, Cast and MovieCastMember - have REST controllers that provide basic CRUD functionality, specifically Index, Show, Create, Update and Delete routes.
 The Movie and Cast models also have additional functionality, described below: